Amazon Conservation Project Peru

 Day 3 - Transfer to the Cloud Forest Lodge: Today you will begin your trip to the Manu Biosphere over the Andes and through the cloud forest.
 Along the way, you will have the opportunity to learn about the local ecosystems and hopefully spot the national bird of Peru, the Andean cock-of-the-rock!
 You will be accommodated in the Cloud Forest Lodge for the night.

-Day 4 - Transfer to Manu National Park: After breakfast, you will start the approximate 3-hour transfer through the foothills of the Andes to the Amazon lowlands, getting a taste of rainforest life as you go.
+Day 4 - Transfer to the Manu Biosphere Reserve: After breakfast, you will start the approximate 3-hour transfer through the foothills of the Andes to the Amazon lowlands, getting a taste of rainforest life as you go.
 The final leg of the journey is a 30-minute walk through the rainforest to the boat dock and a short boat ride on the meandering Amazon River to the Manu Learning Centre.
 Upon arrival, you’ll spend the rest of your day settling in, exploring your new surroundings and getting to know the project team.

 Day 5-8 - Training Period: These days are your training days when you will learn about the aims and achievements of the project, as well as the necessary skills and knowledge you will need to constructively participate in conservation tasks.
 The training will involve field-based learning, watching presentations and visiting local communities.
 During this time, you’ll also be invited to an official welcome party!